Feature story: Style

-A feature story, as contrasted with straight news reporting, normally presents newsworthy events and information through a narrative story, complete with a plot and story characters.
+A feature story differs from straight news reporting.
+It normally presents newsworthy events and information through a narrative story, complete with a plot and story characters.
 It differs from a short story primarily in that the content is not fictional.
-Like literature, the feature story relies upon creativity and subjectivity to make an emotional connection with the readers and may highlight some universal aspect of human nature.
+Like literature, the feature story relies upon creativity and subjectivity to make an emotional connection with the readers.
+It may also highlight some universal aspects of human nature.
 Unlike straight news, the feature story serves the purpose of entertaining the readers, in addition to informing them.
 Although truthful and based on good facts, they are less objective than straight news.

 Unlike straight news, the subject of a feature story is usually not time sensitive.
 It generally features good news.

 Feature stories are usually written in an active style, with an emphasis on lively, entertaining prose.
 Some forms, such as a color story, uses description as the main mode.